Routing¶

 Route parameters can be read from request.route_values

-It is also possible to specify the expected type, using standard typing
+It is also possible to specify the expected type, using typing

 annotations: